PowerClerk Support Center

 Guidelines

 PowerClerk is a workflow automation software solution that helps utilities manage their energy programs.
 It offers a wide range of features and support for handling utility transactions efficiently.
 Sending spam/marketing emails through PowerClerk is not permitted.
-Some transactional emails, (i.e. those sent via our bulk communications feature), may be interpreted as marketing emails by email service providers.
+Some transactional emails, (i.e. those sent via our announcements feature), may be interpreted as marketing emails by email service providers.
 To protect our customers’ as well as our own sending reputations, PowerClerk will apply format and functional controls to these emails that ensure functional compliance with email services.
 The content of all messages should remain transactional in nature.

 1. Spam Marketing Emails